-Selling and distribution costs of PNC business increased by 38.9% to RMB782.3 million for the year ended 31 December 2023, as compared with last year.
-Selling and distribution costs of PNC business as a percentage of its revenue increased from 36.8% for the year ended 31 December 2022 to 41.8% for the same period of 2023, mainly due to the increased investment in channel expansion.
+Selling and distribution costs of PNC business increased by 11.1% to RMB869.5 million for the year ended 31 December 2024, as compared with last year.
+Selling and distribution costs of PNC business as a percentage of its revenue increased from 41.8% for the year ended 31 December 2023 to 44.1% for the same period of 2024, mainly due to the increased investment in channel expansion initiatives.

-Advertising and marketing expense of PNC business as percentages of its revenue increased from 11.0% in 2022 to 15.2% in 2023.
-The selling and distribution costs other than advertising and marketing expense of PNC business as a percentage to its revenue increased from 25.8% in 2022 to 26.6% in 2023.
-The increase was mainly due to the investment to support channel expansion in both mainland China and North America markets.
+Advertising and marketing expense of PNC business as percentages of its revenue decreased slightly from 15.2% in 2023 to 14.4% in 2024.
+The selling and distribution costs other than advertising and marketing expense of PNC business as a percentage to its revenue increased from 26.6% in 2023 to 29.7% in 2024.
+The increase was mainly due to the investment to support channel expansion in both core and expansion markets.